ccmucdenver/ccm-docs/docs/singularity.md

 Note: building a container will pick up current version of software, so the versions below will change when containers are rebuilt.
 ### tensorflow.sif

-python3.8.20 (gcc 9.3.9) as python 3, with numpy 1.22.2 and tensorflow 2.8.0 with sklearn matplotlib keras keras-tuner tensorflow_datasets pandas opencv-python-headless
+python3.8.20 (gcc 9.3.9) as python 3, with numpy 1.22.2 and tensorflow 2.8.0 with sklearn matplotlib keras keras-tuner tensorflow_datasets pandas opencv-python-headless, CUDA 11.4, jupyter 1.0.0, jupyterhub 2.1.1

-CUDA 11.4
-jupyter 1.0.0, jupyterhub 2.1.1

 Note: tensorflow will run with or withough GPU, but it will crash python on most colibri nodes because their CPUs and GPUs are too old.

+### tensorflow-v1.2.sif and tensorflow-v1.3.sif

-Also, tensorflow-v1.2.sif and tensorflow-v1.3.sif, which will run on older CPUs.
+Older versions of tensorflow 1, which can run on older CPUs.

 ### mixtures.sif